scantist/user-docs/docs/en-US/Create-and-Manage-Project/Upload-Files-Directly.md

 # {{ $frontmatter.title }}

-> Uploading a source code or binary file for scanning is a straightforward method of utilizing {{companyConfig.COMPANY_NAME}}.
-However, it is important to note that this method has limitations, as the accuracy of results may be limited since {{companyConfig.COMPANY_NAME}} is not scanning the build environment.
-Therefore, it is recommended to use this method only when there is no build access for {{companyConfig.COMPANY_NAME}} or as a starting point.
+> Uploading a source code or binary file for scanning is a straightforward method of utilizing {{companyConfig.APP_NAME}}.
+However, it is important to note that this method has limitations, as the accuracy of results may be limited since {{companyConfig.APP_NAME}} is not scanning the build environment.
+Therefore, it is recommended to use this method only when there is no build access for {{companyConfig.APP_NAME}} or as a starting point.

 ## Create a new project with your source code or binary file